andeart/home-assistant.io/source/_integrations/tesla_fleet.markdown

 ## Prerequisites

-You must have a [Tesla](https://tesla.com) account, and a [Developer Application](https://developer.tesla.com/en_US/dashboard) (change the locale if necessary to wherever your account is based, using the globe icon at the top-right corner).
+You must have a [Tesla](https://tesla.com) account, and a [Developer Application](https://developer.tesla.com/en_US/dashboard) (change your locale if needed to wherever your account is based, using the globe icon at the top-right corner).

 ### Developer Application

 You must [create your own application](https://developer.tesla.com/docs/fleet-api/getting-started/what-is-fleet-api#step-2-create-an-application) for the Tesla Fleet API and configure it as an [application credential](https://my.home-assistant.io/redirect/application_credentials).
 When creating the application, you must set the redirect URL to `https://my.home-assistant.io/redirect/oauth`, but the other URLs can be set as desired.
 You must also complete both [step 3](https://developer.tesla.com/docs/fleet-api/getting-started/what-is-fleet-api#step-3-generate-a-public-private-key-pair) and [step 4](https://developer.tesla.com/docs/fleet-api/getting-started/what-is-fleet-api#step-4-call-the-register-endpoint) before the application will be able to make API calls.
+Step-by-step instructions can be found below on this page.

 {% include integrations/config_flow.md %}